Atsuki02/Clicker-Empire-Game/README.md

 1 day is passed in 1 second in this game.

 # why I made this
-This is the project assigned by "Recursion", which is CS learning platform.
+This is the project assigned by "Recursion", which is a CS learning platform.

 # Technology used
 ・HTML, CSS, Javascript